Saturday, April 20, 2013

 Rustic use of local stone for the foundation and piers has the effect of making the building feel more a piece of its landscape.
 While obviously man-made, the bungalow declares its oneness with nature by displaying natural materials and allowing their worked character to ultimately frame its composition.
 This technique further blurs distinctions between outside and inside, an objective of both the English and American strands of the arts-and-crafts movement.
 Often the use of stone for foundations was continued inside into an elaborate stone fireplace, sometimes paired with a stone chimney (especially if the chimney is placed on an outside wall), strengthening the partnership between man and native materials.
 Bungalows were also often built with tapered or even squared piers made of brick, sometimes clinkered (over-fired), which could be fashioned as supports for an imposing front gable.
 Savage opted for a more rustic look with his stone foundation and piers.

-Rustic stone piers and foundation help fuse building and landform into a unity
+Rustic stone piers help fuse building and landform into a unity

 An expressive, beckoning verandah defines the California style of bungalow, serving to create a dynamic first impression and lending a truly inviting sense of entry to even quite modest structures.
 While verandahs may be less extensive on the American style of bungalow than on their colonial predecessors (where they would sometimes wrap around the entire building), they are nevertheless strikingly elaborated so as to play a defining role that strengthens street-presence.
 The verandah was integral to both the look and the function of the house, calibrated to present an overall feeling of welcome coziness along with safe refuge.
 While the fashion for porches was common in America before bungalows, these buildings presented an entirely novel version of the verandah that gave the building some serious pizzazz.

-Tapered piers of clinkered bricks, low railings, solid construction of a refined verandah with knee braces
+Tapered piers, low railings, solid construction of a verandah with knee braces

 Back in the day absolutely everyone wanted one of these, and looking at these structures nowadays, it's not hard to see why that was.
 Often elaborately furnished with over-scaled, stacked timbering, a sheltered verandah on solid piers came to define the bungalow look.
 The verandah Savage designed not only offers shelter from the elements, it also creates a transitional space that's handy and needed in Victoria's long wet winter.
 At the same time, this space functions as an outdoor room that is shaded and breezy in spring, summer and fall.
 Verandahs like these also convey an intimate welcome to nature's realm, bringing it closer to the house by extending a sitting space out into it.

-Stone steps leading up to an elegant outdoor room
+Stone steps leading to an elegant outdoor room

-Well-removed from the roadway below, this verandah offers an inviting perch on an early spring day
+Well-removed from the road below, an inviting perch on an early spring day

-The temptation to enjoy a seat (and a book, a coffee, and the morning) in the surroundings is built in
+The temptation to enjoy a seat (and a coffee) in the surroundings is built in

 Verandahs provided both indoor and outdoor space, sheltered yet connected to the world at large, functional yet invitingly social and intimate, transitional yet inviting one to linger.
 You can be both in the setting enjoying the daylight and whatever gentle breeze there might be, and slightly removed from the outdoors and protected if need be.
 Prospect-and-refuge theory tells us that environments of this kind appeal deeply to humans at unconscious levels, especially when positioned well away from the roadway below.
 Here, high up on the rocky outcrop, the verandah feels like an aerie that's comfortably removed from the passing world.
 Low railings with a timbered look (above) define the enclosed space while also serving as informal seating for guests, offering an inviting perch from which nature may be unobtrusively observed.

-East light fills the vestibule, offsetting original dark wood panelling
+East light offsets the original dark wood panelling

 The simplest and most direct way to bring the outside into a house is to ensure that light penetrates deep into its recesses.
 One way to do this is by placing it on a rise and running its length from north to south, so its long walls face east and west, which is how Savage placed his bungalow.
 Another is to give it ample windows to let the light in.
 Pictured above, a large, low window on an east-facing wall admits morning light to the core of the house, offsetting the darkened wood interior (an original feature).
 The use of exposed wood inside the house makes the building feel like an expression of native materials, while the illumination of interior space with natural light brings these materials to life.
 Here the designer has been able to capture light through windows despite the verandah roof shading the front doorway; this is because the building's elevated placement in turn affects sun angles, which lets daylight reach deeper into the rooms as the sun works its way around the house.
 This bungalow is also just two rooms and a hallway deep, so there is penetration of the interior by light throughout the year.
 Blinds are desirable especially in summer because at various times of day direct light can actually be too intense!